Drew Chapin Scholarship

 GCHS seniors interested in applying for the scholarship can pick up an application form in the GCHS Counseling office.

-*Thank you to our loyal donor who made it possible for us to increase the scholarship amount to $2,500 in 2023!
+*Thank you to our loyal donors who made it possible for us to increase the scholarship amount to $2,500 staring in 2023!

 Drew Chapin traveling in Turkey, summer, 2004.